Where Different Types of Japanese Tea are Grown

 Japan is a nation of Islands: When you look at a map of Japan chances are you’ll see Hokkaido at the northern end of Japan, Honshu jutting north to south being the largest of the islands, Shikoku between Honshu and its southern brother, also known as Kyushu.
-These are the largest and most noticeable islands of Japan.
-But where exactly is tea grown within Japan?
+These are the largest and most noticeable islands in Japan.
+But where exactly is tea grown in Japan?
 Is it possible to grow sencha in Hokkaido?
 How much tea is grown on Honshu?
-Are there major tea farms on Shikoku or Kyushu?
+Are there major tea farms in Shikoku or Kyushu?

-The northern limit of tea growing operations is Ibaraki Prefecture.
-This prefecture is approx. a 60-minute drive north from Tokyo.
-With part of the Kanto plain jettisoning into Ibaraki Prefecture, green Japanese tea is grown on the plain itself and the more mountainous areas.
+The northern limit of tea growing operations in Ibaraki Prefecture.
+This prefecture is approx. 60-minute drive north of Tokyo.
+With part of the Kanto plain jettisoning into Ibaraki Prefecture, green Japanese tea is grown on the plain itself and in the more mountainous areas.
 Closer to Tokyo, in Saitama, you’ll find a more unique type of Japanese tea with thicker leaves and branches called Sayama tea.
-Given the climate, these tea plants have to often survive bouts of freezing.
+Given the climate, these tea plants have often survived bouts of freezing.

 Moving further west to Aichi Prefecture, areas such as Nishio are known for their matcha production.
 Aichi counts for a relatively small proportion of overall tea production but accounts for nearly as much Ooicha as Shizuoka.

-The area is full of various historical tea sites and shops and known for high-quality teas.
-Apart from harvesting the lessor known “curly tea” or Tamaryokucha (玉緑茶), tea enthusiasts will find all types of Japanese green tea farms in these three prefectures.
-Ideal for tea tours and local historical sites, it’s no wonders its such a popular destination for tea lovers.
+The area is full of various historical tea sites and shops and is known for high-quality teas.
+Apart from harvesting the lessor known as “curly tea” or Tamaryokucha (玉緑茶), tea enthusiasts will find all types of Japanese green tea farms in these three prefectures.
+Ideal for tea tours and local historical sites, it’s no wonder it's such a popular destination for tea lovers.

 From the Kyoto region, we can take a small trip across Osaka Bay and around Awaji Island to Shikoku.
 Shikoku’s tea imprint on Japan’s overall production numbers isn’t large but there are unique and notable tea farms, nonetheless.
 In Tosa, for example, located in Kochi Prefecture, there are Yamaha team farms that grow tea in the “natural way”.
 Tea plants, in other words, have been able to grow in a non-controlled or lesser-controlled environment.
 Finding tea plants along a mountainside forest, tea farmers have been able to extra a rare type of tea not found across more common tea farms.
 While you’ll find various types of farms on Shikoku, Tosa tea stands out as a story worth telling.